Gasoline prices are still rising as the Iran war stretches into its third week

 President Trump has said that while gasoline prices are higher now, they will come down quickly when the war is over.
 He has also commented that because the U.S. is the world's largest oil producer, "We make a lot of money" when oil prices go up.

 Higher oil prices have other economic implications.
-For one thing, they incentivize companies and countries to invest more heavily in alternatives to oil, like solar power, batteries and EVs, which become more economically competitive when oil becomes more expensive, and offer protection against the volatility of fossil fuel markets.
+For one thing, they incentivize companies and countries to invest more heavily in alternatives to oil, like solar power, batteries and electric vehicles, which become more economically competitive when oil becomes more expensive and which offer protection against the volatility of fossil fuel markets.
 In the long run, that's positive for efforts to fight climate change and air pollution — and negative for oil producers.
 The oil cartel OPEC actively avoids pushing oil prices too high, in part because of the risk it poses to long-term oil demand.

 In an attempt to calm markets, last week the International Energy Agency, an organization representing the world's largest oil consumers, announced its largest-ever release of crude oil from national stockpiles, including 172 million barrels from the United States' Strategic Petroleum Reserve.